-- Note: The vehicle may be equipped with a various start interlock switches.
-All interlock switches must be closed to allow the engine to start. - 1.
-Place the transmission shift lever in Park or Neutral. - 2.
-Set the parking brake. - 3.
-Depress the foot brake pedal. - 4.
+Note: The vehicle may be equipped with a various start interlock switches.
+All interlock switches must be closed to allow the engine to start.

+All Engines:

+- Place the transmission shift lever in Park or Neutral.

+- 2. Set the parking brake.

+- 3. Press the foot brake pedal.

+Gasoline/LPG:

 Rotate the ignition switch to the START position and hold (see Cautions above) until the engine starts and then release the switch.

+Diesel:

+4. Rotate the ignition switch to the ON position and wait for the WAIT to START lamp to go out, then Rotate the ignition switch to the START position and hold (see Cautions above) until the engine starts and then release the switch.